totalspectrum/spin2cpp/doc/basic.md

-# Fastspin BASIC
+# FlexBASIC

 ## Introduction

-Fastspin BASIC is the BASIC language support of the fastspin compiler for the Parallax Propeller and Prop2.
+FlexBASIC is the BASIC language support of the fastspin compiler for the Parallax Propeller and Prop2.
 It is a BASIC dialect similar to FreeBASIC or Microsoft BASIC, but with a few differences.
 On the Propeller chip it compiles to LMM code (machine language) which runs quite quickly.

 fastspin recognizes the language in a file by the extension.
 If a file has a ".bas" extension it is assumed to be BASIC.
 Otherwise it is assumed to be Spin.